jackadam1981/ChromeEc/docs/zephyr/out_of_chroot.md

 make install PREFIX=~/.local         # You can install this where it suits
 ```

-If you have a Chromium OS checkout then you should do:
+If you have a ChromiumOS checkout then you should do:

 ```bash
 cd ~/.local/bin